tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

    - Verifying consistent lock ordering requires a global analysis of your program's locking behavior.

-    > :arrow_right: <ins>***Takeaway***</ins>: A program that never acquires more than one lock per time cannot have lock-ordering deadlock.
-If we must acquire multiple locks, lock order must be part of the design, minimizing the number of potential locking interactions and documenting a lock-ordering protocol for locks that may be acquired together.
+    > :arrow_right: <ins>***Takeaway***</ins>: A program that never acquires more than one lock per time cannot have lock-ordering deadlock. **If we must acquire multiple locks, lock order must be part of the design**, minimizing the number of potential locking interactions and **documenting a lock-ordering protocol for locks that may be acquired together.**

 3. <ins>**Deadlocks in cooperating objects, in which no methods explicitly acquire two locks, but where this happens indirectly**</ins>
    - a common example: Observer pattern